Are Medium and Message Inseparable?

 Only agencies through their insights, their courage and their independence can occupy this pivotal position.

 But, being consumer centric must be holistic.
 It is not just limited to what message content will influence consumer behavior.
 It is much broader than that.
 It requires both left-brain and right-brain thinking.
-It requires planning strategists, media strategists and creative strategist working harmoniously in real time.
+It requires planning strategists, media strategists, data strategists and creative strategist working harmoniously in real time.

 Consumer centricity must equally recognize the context in which any message is received as well as the content of that message.